rsanjuan87/PsiphonQt/README.md

 # PsiphonQt
-A Psiphon GUI client in Qt, Cute Psiphon for All
+A Qt GUI client for Psiphon, Cute Psiphon for All
 ## MacOS version
 <table>
     <tr>